 There is nothing I love more than settling into summer.
 Long lazy days and balmy nights staying up late lingering over a great grilled meal with friends.
 The out of doors becomes another room of the house with dining al fresco for any meal of the day.
 To me summer is the epitome of relaxation.
-Everything moves more slowly and the opportunity for outdoor fun is endless.
+Everything moves more slowly and the opportunity for outdoor fun and a delicious summer dessert is endless.

 This Strawberry Jam Panna Cotta recipe is simple to make and definitely tastes like summer.
 Made in individual jars, it can be served at a fun summer grilling get together as well as easily transported to a picnic or gathering.
 It is a creamy, sweet treat that is refreshing in summer heat and unlike fussier desserts, this dessert doesn’t demand special attention.

 Summer Strawberry Panna Cotta Serving Suggestions:

 Strawberry Jam Panna Cotta is easy to serve: